The City Of Denver Is Suing Juul, Accuses The Vaping Giant Of Marketing To Teens

-The city of Denver, Colorado is suing the vape giant Juul, accusing them of marketing their products to teens.
-Juul is in some major legal trouble right now and Denver is hardly the only city that has filed a lawsuit against them.
+The city of Denver, Colorado is suing the vape giant Juul, accusing the company of marketing their products to teens.
+Juul is in some major legal trouble right now, and Denver is not the only city that has filed a lawsuit against them.
 In the lawsuit against Juul, the city alleges that the controversial vaping company led to the extremely high rates of youth vaping, according to CPR News.

 A new study found that one in five teens in Denver vape using an electronic cigarette.
-This is a very unsettling statistics for health officials.
+This is a very unsettling statistic for health officials.
 City attorney Kristin Bronson wants people to know that they take the issue of youth vaping incredibly seriously and will take drastic measures to bring a stop to it.

 “We’re hoping to get the word out to our young people that vaping and e-cigarettes are not safe, they are not a healthy alternative, that there are serious health risks.
 They really need to stay away from these products.
 JUUL’s initial marketing was totally youth-oriented.
 Their marketing practices were deceptive about the potency of these pods, and nicotine addiction and kids.”

 Greg Conley is the president of the American Vaping Association.
-He believes that this lawsuit on behalf of Denver and the other ones that have come before it won’t go very far.
+He believes that this lawsuit on behalf of Denver and the others that have come before it won’t go very far.
 However, he did admit that Juul has made prior mistakes.

 “JUUL absolutely made mistakes in their earliest days, but from reading the complaints filed in many of these lawsuits, the lawsuits appear to be frivolous and won’t survive very far into the litigation process,” he said.